 Putting it all together

-What all three of these bubbles have in common is that they will impact middle class consumer spending, with no end in sight.
+What all four of these bubbles have in common is that they will impact middle class consumer spending, with no end in sight.

 The rate of home ownership has fallen to its lowest point since 1965, partly because younger families have too much student debt to take on the obligation of buying a house.

 The public debate on how to fund healthcare and who should pay for it is among the most bitter of partisan issues, partly because we have the highest healthcare costs in the world and it’s costing people at least an extra four thousand dollars per year compared to just about any other developed country in the world without any quality superiority to show for it.

-The pension debacle is not yet affecting most people.
-It’s accumulating red ink, and neither taxpayers nor pensioners in most regions have been hit with its effects yet.
-When this hits a point where it needs reform, it will add yet another burden onto the public to either pay for these pensions or cut the pensions, and either of those scenarios will impact consumer spending.
+The pension debacle and the federal debt level are not yet affecting most people.
+They’re accumulating red ink, and neither taxpayers nor pensioners in most regions have been hit with the effects yet.
+When these items hit a point where they need imminent reform, it will add yet another burden onto the public to either pay for these services or cut these services, and either of those scenarios will impact consumer spending.

 Investing strategies to stay ahead

 A rational investment strategy in this type of macro environment needs to be ready for the possibility of a market correction, and needs to be able to make good returns even in flat or choppy sideways markets without trying to do any timing predictions.

 Historically, almost every time the CAPE ratio or Capitalization/GDP ratio hit the levels that they are at now, returns over the next 10-20 years were poor.
 Combine that fact with these increasing structural problems that are hollowing out the middle class spending engine of the economy, and we’re almost certainly headed for a significant correction or period of flat returns.

 Long-term bonds, however, aren’t necessarily the safe haven that they’ve traditionally been.
 Over the past 35+ years, they have benefited from high and falling interest rates.